mohimanilab/TransDiscovery/README.md

 ## Main Steps
 ### preparing input data
 #### Association network result
-Association network is constructed by calculating pairwise association test between molecular features and microbial features.
+Association network is constructed by calculating pairwise association test between molecular features and microbial features using selected statistical test.
 The association result can be obtained using the pipeline from [AssociationNetworks](https://github.com/mohimanilab/AssociationNetworks/blob/master/README.md).
 It takes a metabolic feature matrix and a metagenomic feature matrix as input.
-The output will be the association between each molecular feature and microbial feature with the corresponding correlation value and p-value.
+The output will be the association between each molecular feature and microbial feature with the corresponding correlation and p-value.

 One vaild association result file is required with following columns:
 * `mbx_name`: The name of metablic feature
 * `mgx_name`: The name of metagenomic feature
 * `correlation`: correlation of the association
 * `p_value`: p-value for the association

+#### Molecular network result
+Molecular network is constructed using global natural products social molecular networking ([GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp)) infrastructure.
+First all the MS/MS spectra are clustered by MSCluster and identical spectra are merged into the same clusters and represented as nodes in the network.
+Then the nodes are matched pairwise using the modification tolerant spectral matching scheme.